6thquake/react-material/docs/src/pages/getting-started/faq/faq.md

 Stuck on a particular problem?
 Check some of these common gotchas first.

 If you still can't find what you're looking for, you can ask the community in [ctrip team](https://www.ctripteam.com/group/front-end).
-For how-to questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) instead of Github issues.
-There is a StackOverflow tag called `material-ui` that you can use to tag your questions.
+For how-to questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/react-material) instead of Github issues.
+There is a StackOverflow tag called `react-material` that you can use to tag your questions.

 ## Why do the fixed positioned elements move when a modal is opened?